Rosetta Stone of Neural Mass Models: Next-generation models (NMM2)

 \begin{enumerate} \item \textbf{Dynamic noise}: Originally, the only source of microscopic disorder in the QIF formulation \eqref{eq:qif} was through the quenched variables $\eta_j$.
 Nonetheless, the exact mean-field theory also applies if $\eta_j(t)$ are considered to be dynamic Cauchy white noise \cite{clusella2024}.
 Additionally, approximation theories exist for the case of Gaussian white noise \cite{Goldobin2021,Goldobin2021_2}. \item \textbf{Quenched noise distribution}: The MPR theory requires $\eta_j$ to be Lorentzian-distributed to obtain a closed low-dimensional model for $r$ and $v$.
 Recent work generalized the theory to include $q$-Gaussian distributions, at the expense of increasing the number of independent variables in the resulting neural mass\cite{PP22,PP24}. \item \textbf{Gap-junctions}: The MPR theory also applies for neurons communicating via electrical synapses mediated by gap-junctions and other diffusion-based coupling \cite{Pietras2019,Montbrio:2020aa}.
 This allows for deriving NMM2 including electrical coupling, a major breakthrough considering that heuristic formulations cannot account for this microscopic effect. \item \textbf{Adaptation variables}: In spite of its significance, the QIF model is a simplified model for neuron dynamics.
 Further biophysical mechanisms in the single unit dynamics, such as spike-frequency adaptation or ion channel dynamics, require the inclusion of additional dynamical variables for which the exact mean-field theory might not apply.
 To address this problem, some works propose including a mean-field adaptation as an approximation to networks with single unit adaptation\cite{chenExactMeanfieldModels2022,ferraraPopulationSpikingBursting2023}.
-A recent approach, instead, proposes including a suitable form of spike-frequency adaptation for which the MPR still holds exactly\cite{Pietras2025}. \item \textbf{Full low-dimensional theory}: The MPR theory, which is strongly related to the Ott-Antonsen ansatz for the Kuramoto model\cite{Ott2008}, poses some challenging theoretical questions.
-The most relevant of them asks whether the low-dimensional manifold is actually attracting in the microscopic representation.
-A rigorous theoretical framework has been proposed recently, demonstrating that this is indeed the case provided the single units are not all identical ($\Delta>0$)\cite{Pietras2023}. \end{enumerate}
+A recent approach, instead, proposes including a suitable form of spike-frequency adaptation for which the MPR still holds exactly\cite{Pietras2025}.
+Beyond the QIF/theta line, Nicola \& Campbell~\cite{NicolaCampbell2013} derived an approximate mean-field reduction for heterogeneous networks of two-dimensional integrate-and-fire neurons. \item \textbf{Full low-dimensional theory}: The MPR theory, which is strongly related to the Ott-Antonsen ansatz for the Kuramoto model\cite{Ott2008}, poses some challenging theoretical questions.
+The most relevant of them asks whether the low-dimensional manifold is attracting in the microscopic representation.
+A rigorous theoretical framework has been proposed recently, demonstrating that this is indeed the case provided the single units are not all identical ($\Delta>0$)\cite{Pietras2023}. \item \textbf{Finite and asymmetric spikes}: The original theory requires QIF neurons with a spike apex and reset at $V_\text{peak}=-V_\text{reset} = \infty$.
+This poses a limitation resulting neural mass model, especially when gap-junctions are included.
+Montbrió and Pazó \cite{montbrio2020} introduced a model accounting for spike asymmetry in order to properly capture these effects in networks with gap junctions.
+Recently, Cestnik \cite{cestnik2026} extended the exact low-dimensional reduction to a two-phase model capturing the dynamics for neurons with finite spikes ($|V_\text{peak}|,|V_\text{reset}| < \infty$). \end{enumerate}

 \definecolor{coral}{HTML}{F57558} \definecolor{softblue}{HTML}{668EF2} \definecolor{slate}{HTML}{76819D}